RemiBou/remibou.github.io/_posts/2018-10-28-Change-Blazor-DLL-extension-with-ASPNET-Core.md

 What we need to do happens on step 2 and 3 :
 - On client side, when we request a ".dll" change the extension to ".blazor"
-- On server siden when a ".blazor" file is requested change it to ".dll" so it matches the physical file name
+- On server side, when a ".blazor" file is requested change it to ".dll" so it matches the physical file name

 ## Changing the incoming request